Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Abstract

 \section{Abstract}

-Synthesizing large-scale, explorable, and geometrically accurate 3D urban scenes is a challenging yet valuable task in providing immersive and embodied applications.
-The challenges lie in the lack of large-scale and high-quality real-world 3D scans for training generalizable generative models.
-In this paper, we take an alternative route to create large-scale 3D scenes by synergizing the readily available satellite imagery that supplies realistic coarse geometry and the open-domain diffusion model for creating high-quality close-up appearances.
-We propose \textbf{Skyfall-GS}, the first city-block scale 3D scene creation framework without costly 3D annotations, also featuring real-time, immersive 3D exploration.
-We tailor a curriculum-driven iterative refinement strategy to progressively enhance geometric completeness and photorealistic textures.
+Synthesizing large-scale, explorable, and geometrically accurate 3D urban scenes is a challenging yet valuable task for immersive and embodied applications.
+The challenge lies in the lack of large-scale and high-quality real-world 3D scans for training generalizable generative models.
+In this paper, we take an alternative route to create large-scale 3D scenes by leveraging readily available satellite imagery for realistic coarse geometry and open-domain diffusion models for high-quality close-up appearance synthesis.
+We propose \textbf{Skyfall-GS}, a novel hybrid framework that synthesizes immersive city-block scale 3D urban scenes by combining satellite reconstruction with diffusion refinement, eliminating the need for costly 3D annotations, and also featuring real-time, immersive 3D exploration.
+We tailor a curriculum-driven iterative refinement strategy to progressively enhance geometric completeness and photorealistic texture.
 Extensive experiments demonstrate that Skyfall-GS provides improved cross-view consistent geometry and more realistic textures compared to state-of-the-art approaches.
-Project page: \url{https://skyfall-gs.jayinnn.dev/}.
+Project page: \url{https://skyfall-gs.jayinnn.dev/} \keywords{3D Gaussian Splatting \and Satellite Imagery \and Scene Synthesis}